 - Martha Stewart’s more complex floor cloth tutorial, which shows you how to prime any size canvas yourself, make your own stencils, then paint and seal your creation.

 This tutorial shows how to use vinyl tape to make a bold, but temporary, apartment decorating statement.
 Be sure to lay down and peel up a few test strips first, as the tutorial suggests, to make sure the tape can be cleanly removed when you’re ready to move out.
 If the bright colors aren’t to your taste, remember that you can use any color of vinyl tape that strikes your fancy.
 Consider laying tape in just two colors, or maybe as an elegant, all-black floor.
 Adapt the idea to your unique personal style.

 Temporary Tile or Vinyl Flooring

-If you’re able to make a bigger investment in your apartment decorating, consider buying tile or roll-out vinyl flooring, and attaching it with removable double-stick tape.
-As with the vinyl tape idea, test a small spot to make sure this tape will come up cleanly when you move out.
+If you’re able to make a bigger investment in your apartment decorating, consider buying tile or diy temporary vinyl flooring, and attaching it with removable double-stick tape.
+As with the vinyl tape decorating idea, test a small spot to make sure this tape will come up cleanly when you move out.
 This tutorial from the DIY blog, Engineer Your Space, includes a video on installing removable floor tiles.